The Sound of Thunder

 Written by Andrew Baldry, Headman Mutambashi

 Andrew is a Professional Hunter, and the owner and manager of Royal Kafue LTD, a communal partnership project on Zambia's Kafue River.
-The project reclaims and rejuvenates dormant customary lands for the benefit of the attached Kaindu community.
-The hunters' dollars fund this communal partnership and encourages wild Africa.
+The project reclaims and rejuvenates dormant customary lands for the benefit of the attached Kaindu community under a small scale, high end, sustainable hunting model.
+The hunters' dollars fund this communal partnership and encourage the protection of wild African animals and maintains the wild landscape preventing it from becoming farmed land.